cdelgehier/oio-docs/doc/source/How-Tos/Cloudberry-backup.rst

 Installation
 ------------

-Open a Powershell CLI (you’ll find it in the menu that appears by right-clicking the Start menu).
+Open a Powershell CLI (you’ll find this in the menu that appears when you right-click the Start menu).
 At the prompt, type:

 .. code-block:: text